OlofMorraNavara/TemporalQuestions/README.md

     D -.else.-x A
 ```

-See [our solution](./overlapping-loops-solution) based on the [continueAsNew API](https://docs.temporal.io/dev-guide/typescript/features#continue-as-new)
+See our [our solution](./overlapping-loops-solution-while) (prev. we had [a different solution](./overlapping-loops-solution) as solution, but easier with a while loop) based on the [continueAsNew API](https://docs.temporal.io/dev-guide/typescript/features#continue-as-new)
 and [example](https://github.com/temporalio/samples-typescript/tree/main/continue-as-new).

 ## How to handle crossing 'loops'?